-The wind is a very serious dilemma for kids.
-I bet your little one loves pulling faces yet when that wind changes, they will be stuck like that FOREVER AND EVER AND EVER AND EVER AND EVER!!!
+The wind is a severe dilemma for kids.
+I bet your little one loves pulling faces, yet when that wind changes, they will be stuck like that FOREVER AND EVER AND EVER AND EVER AND EVER!!!
 So don’t roll your eyes or look surprised!
 Goodness, don’t even smile.
 Just in case that pesky wind changes direction, and you’ll have to look like that forevermore.

 If we haven’t scared them enough, then comes sneezing – “if you sneeze with your eyes open, they’ll fall out”.
-I think this will probably be more their friends telling them this at school, but they’ll get to an age where they will actually try this, willing it to happen.
+This will probably be more their friends telling them this at school, but they’ll get to an age where they will actually try this, willing it to happen.
 I remember I did.

-Alternatively known as the Bogieman or Bogeyman.
+He is alternatively known as the Bogieman or Bogeyman.
 Either way, he’s a nasty shit, and some of us parents use him as a tool to scare our kids into submission when the going gets tough.
 We really are horrible.
-The Boogeyman doesn’t actually have a stereotypical look because what we nasty adults do is allow kids imaginations to go wild, conjuring up some horrific dream of what he looks like AND the appalling things he is capable of – all because they refused to pick up their toys?
+The Boogeyman doesn’t actually have a stereotypical look because what we nasty adults do is allow kids imaginations to go wild, conjuring up some horrific dream of what he looks like AND the awful things he is capable of – all because they refused to pick up their toys?
 Really?!
 A lifetime of fear just for that?

-But as a kid (about to start secondary) after being told it’ll only be a year or two, I then went mental on carrots.
+But as a kid (about to start secondary school), after being told it’ll only be a year or two, I then went mental on carrots.
 Every opportunity I got, I ate them in the hope that not only would I be able to see at night, but I’d also be able to see, well, in general.
-Then I was told in a restaurant, “careful, if you eat too many, you’ll turn orange.”
-So my choice was either being so short-sighted I couldn’t see someone waving at me across the road, or being orange.
+Then I was told in a restaurant, “careful; if you eat too many, you’ll turn orange.”
+So my choice was either being so short-sighted I couldn’t see someone waving at me across the road or being orange.

 “Mr Sandman, bring me a dream, make it the sweetest that I’ve ever seen…”